<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Once you’ve found your hot zones, remember the golden rule of retail: eye-level is buy-level.
 Products placed between the waist and eye level of the average shopper get significantly more attention.
 Use this valuable shelf space for new items, high-margin products, or popular impulse buys.
 A well-organized visual merchandising strategy ensures that the products you want to move are the first ones customers see.

-Pair Products Smartly with Cross-Merchandising
+Pair Products Strategically with Cross-Merchandising

 Cross-merchandising is the art of placing related, complementary products together.
 It’s a simple way to remind customers of something they might need, making their shopping trip more convenient and increasing your average transaction value.
 For example, you might display wine openers next to the wine selection or place portable chargers near the smartphone accessories.